 I think the work we did in New Zealand, like the Christchurch Hospital, was outstanding, as well as the award-winning architectural services the Jacobs team delivered for the expansion of Blacktown Hospital in New South Wales and, more recently, the Women’s & Children’s Hospital in Adelaide.

-In these projects, we helped the client envision what their future health facility would be by looking at their models of care, clinical service plans, and business needs to meet their goals.
-Another project underway that meets a wide range of needs, from social value and health equity to sustainability and community health, is the project we did in the South Pacific islands of Kiribati.
+In these projects, we’ve helped our client envision their future health facilities by looking holistically and their entire health needs.
+Developing in collaboration their models of care, clinical service plans, and business needs to meet their and communities health needs.
+Another project underway that meets a wide range of needs, from social value and health equity to sustainability and community health, is the project we are undertaking in the South Pacific islands of Kiribati.

 What’s the favorite part of your job?

-I think I'm quite lucky in my job.
-I think working in health is of great value.
+I think I'm quite lucky in my job, working in health is of great value.
 You know you're doing the type of work that is a benefit for society, good for people.
 We also plan to do more on wellness initiatives to help communities be healthy.

 What are some of the trends in healthcare design and infrastructure development worldwide?